Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Recognition

 For the clause variables of $G_{\phi}$ we construct special clause gadgets depending on how many positive/negative literals are in the clause.
 We can assume, for simplicity and without loss of generality, that all clauses contain exactly three literals (duplicating one literal if necessary).
-Hence we have two cases, either all literals are of the same type (negated or not) or two are of one type and one of the other.
-See \Cref{fig:clause-gadget-1,fig:clause-gadget-2} for the two constructions of clause gadgets.
+Hence we have two cases, either all literals are of the same type (negated or not) or two are of one type and one of the other. \Cref{fig:clause-gadget-1,fig:clause-gadget-2} show the two respective constructions of clause gadgets.
 In addition to the literal edges, we need some \emph{auxiliary} edges that cross $e$ and a boundary edge, and some \emph{local} edges in the gadgets.
-Since auxiliary edges cross $e$, they cannot be crossed by $\gamma_e$ again.
+Since auxiliary edges cross~$e$, they cannot be crossed by $\gamma_e$ within the clause gadgets.
 Further, literal edges can only be crossed if they were not yet crossed in the variable gadget, that is, if they have the value TRUE.
 Finally, $\gamma_e$ can pass through a clause gadget without crossing any local edge twice if and only if it can cross at least one literal edge.
+Hence, if there is a variable assignment satisfying~$\phi$, then we can pass the variable gadgets on the respective (other) sides and still pass all the clause gadgets to get a witness~$\gamma_e$.
+Similarly, if we can find a witness~$\gamma_e$, then the way $\gamma_e$ crosses the variable gadgets gives us a valid variable assignment satisfying~$\phi$ (if~$\gamma_e$ crosses all positive literal edges within a variable gadget, then setting that variable to FALSE is valid and vice versa).